 Begin the discussion by posting two different equations that answer question #4.
 Ask students how they can decide which equation is correct.
 They may suggest working backwards to the original equation, or possibly checking a point.
 Decide which equation is correct and ask that group to describe the process they used to get the answer.
-Ask another group that has a correct version of #5 to show how they obtained their answer.
-You may also wish to discuss #6.
-Wrap up the lesson up by working with the class to create a set of steps that they can follow to get the equation back to center/radius form.
+Ask another group that has a correct version of up by working with the class to create a set of steps that they can follow to get the equation back to center/radius form.